What does an account technician do?

 Finance clerks are financial professionals who are responsible for performing various administrative tasks such as keeping financial records, preparing bills, and delivering excellent customer service.
 These clerks are required to process bills, checks, receipts, and other documents to ensure that they are all properly signed and distributed.
 They must verify financial and other data so that they can enter those data into the database and maintain updated records.
 Finance clerks must also assist with account reconciliations and should report the status of accounts and discrepancies to the management.

-As far as similarities go, this is where it ends because an account technician responsibility requires skills such as "veterans," "patients," "reconciliations," and "general ledger."
+While similarities exist, there are also some differences between account technicians and finance clerk.
+For instance, account technician responsibilities require skills such as "veterans," "patients," "reconciliations," and "general ledger."
 Whereas a finance clerk is skilled in "general ledger accounts," "process invoices," "financial aid applications," and "clerical support."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 Cash Application Specialists handle a variety of tasks related to company finances.
 They manage the organization of the company's financial records and oversee the overall cash inflow.
 They may also be assigned to handle payment collection, preparation of invoices, and receipts' issuance.
 They manage their relationship with their counterparts in client organizations to ensure a harmonious work relationship.
 This will help them follow up payments, communicate better, and resolve any concerns.
 Cash application specialists are also in charge of updating client records and ensuring that clients' payments are accurate.
 They also process refunds and facilitate other financial transactions.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that account technician responsibilities requires skills like "veterans," "financial statements," "hr," and "general ledger."
-But a cash application specialist might use skills, such as, "customer service," "credit card payments," "cash receipts," and "cash handling."
+For example, resumes show us that account technician responsibilities requires skills like "veterans," "financial statements," "hr," and "general ledger."
+But a cash application specialist might use other skills in their typical duties, such as, "customer service," "credit card payments," "cash receipts," and "cash handling."

 Account representatives are in charge of making sales.
 Their primary duties include designing and maintaining customer accounts, as well as being a liaison between the organization and clients.
 They constantly communicate with clients, respond to their concerns, and monitor transactions as well as payments.
 Also, they develop company invoices, regularly keeping track of client's transactions, maintaining records of the client's account, and routinely auditing them.
 The job requirements include strong communication and negotiation skills, relevant experience in sales, and confidence.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from account technicians resumes, they are more likely to have skills like "veterans," "general ledger," "management system," and "purchase orders."
-But a accounting representative might have skills like "payroll," "customer service," "general ledger accounts," and "insurance claims."
+The required skills of the two careers differ considerably.
+For example, account technicians are more likely to have skills like "veterans," "general ledger," "management system," and "purchase orders."
+But a accounting representative is more likely to have skills like "payroll," "customer service," "general ledger accounts," and "insurance claims."

 The duties of an accountable clerk vary in one's industry of employment.
 Typically, their responsibilities revolve around overseeing the financial aspects of a company, including revenue and budget.
 They mostly process payments and income, ensuring accuracy in every detail and transaction.
 An accountable clerk may also have clerical tasks such as producing progress reports, answering calls and correspondence, coordinating with various department personnel, and maintaining a database of information.
 Should there be any issues, it is essential to report to a manager right away.